-Connect your Gmail or Office 365 email with Nutshell to send and receive messages in both places.
+Use the email sync between Gmail or Office 365 and Nutshell to send and receive your email messages in both places.
 With any other email provider, connect to Nutshell to send emails from Nutshell.

 By connecting your email with Nutshell, you can: